AgustinPardo/ETL-OT-Challenge/README.md

 <a name="2"></a>
 ## 2) Download datasets

 You have 2 optiones to get the datasets, manually and using a bash script.
-After execute you will find on the "data" directory the datasets needed to execute the application and logs for each dataset.
+After execute you'll find on the "data" directory the datasets needed to execute the application and logs for each dataset.
 The directory tree should look like:

 ```
 ├── code